mmikowski/mmikowski.github.io/_posts/2017-09-10-pixelc-revert-nougat.md

 In retrospect, I *should* have relocked the bootloader before rebooting as shown above since it re-erases all user data.
 I set up the like-new tablet from a backup and patiently wait for all the apps to reinstall - around 30 minutes.

 ## Relock bootloader
 If you're playing along at home and still haven't relocked your boot loader, well you're in trouble because doing so is going to completely delete your data again.
 I had to again enabled developer options and USB debugging [as before](#prepare-the-tablet).
-With the tablet still atached to the computer via USB C, I re-locked the bootloader again and rebooted as shown below.
+With the tablet still atached to the computer via USB C, I re-locked the bootloader again and rebooted as shown below ... and then I got to install my apps and data all over again.

 ```bash
   sudo adb start-server